finding-clients-through-funnels-as-a-freelancer

 Step 5: Don’t be afraid to give discounts

 The customer has progressed quite far down the funnel at this point.
-But you’re not out of the woods yet, because they haven’t made that crucial BUY NOW button.
+But you’re not out of the woods yet, because they haven’t clicked that crucial BUY NOW button.
 Now you may lure them with the polar opposite of an upsell: further discounts.
 This is for clients who are unsure about making a purchase owing to financial constraints.

 Step 6: Reward your supporters

 That extra attention is appreciated by all.
 And if you can make your consumers feel unique, they’ll be more likely to come back for more.
 Ascertain that your customers are satisfied with their purchases.
-Request their useful comments, and be prepared to answer to any questions or issues they may have.
+Request their useful comments, and be prepared to answer any questions or issues they may have.

 Freelancing guide CTA